jch00oo/CAA-Data-Analysis-Project/README.md

   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/1.png">
 </p>

-From the above distribution, the average age of repeat clickers is around 63 years old, which indicates that those who actively clicked on the CalCon newsletters in the past year are also seniors and the age of most repeat clickers are greater than 75.
-Whereas, the younger age and the middle age groups contribute to a fairly low portion of the big group compared to seniors.
+The average age of repeat clickers is around 63 years old, which indicates that those who actively clicked on the CalCon newsletters in the past year are also seniors and the age of most repeat clickers are greater than 75.

 <p align="center">
   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/2.png">
 </p>

-From the distribution we can see that the average number of alumni activity participation of repeat clickers is 9 times in the past 12 months, which is 1.5 times of that of all clickers.
+We can see that the average number of alumni activity participation of repeat clickers is 9 times in the past 12 months, which is 1.5 times of that of all clickers.

 <p align="center">
   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/3.png">